By Tape Lift

 Building materials such as plasterboard, building paper, fibre cement and other organic and cellulosic materials are examples of nutrient sources for mould indoors.
 However, it is moisture that is the key determinant of mould growth in the indoor environment.

-During a building assessment, signs of fungal growth often require laboratory analysis for confirmation and identification of the growth.
+During a building assessment, signs of fungal growth often require laboratory analysis for confirmation and identification.

 Tape lift sampling is an easy way to collect samples on surfaces such as building materials where there is visible mould growth or discolouration.
-If there are no clear Sellotape or Bio Tapes readily available, a piece of the material can be removed for analysis.
-Direct examination is then carried out for the confirmation, semi-quantification, and identification of the mould growth.
-The major advantage is that mould is observed and identified whether it is viable (alive) or non-viable (dead).
-Both live and dead mould can contain toxins that can be harmful to people.
+Direct examination is then carried out for the semi-quantification, and identification of the mould growth.

 Eurofins | Focus conducts analysis to ASTM D7658-17 ‘Standard Test Method for ‘Direct Microscopy of Fungal Structures from Tape’.